imhotepio/k9salpha/docs/_topics/rbac.markdown

 ## <img src="/assets/sections/examples.png" width="auto" height="32"/> Role

-If your users are constrained to certain namespaces, K9s𝞪will need to following role to enable read access to namespaced resources.
+If your users are constrained to certain namespaces, K9s𝞪 will need to following role to enable read access to namespaced resources.

 ```yaml
 ---